Saturday, November 16, 2024

 c- Communicative Approach:

-This can be seen as the most preferable Approach for the majority of teachers in Morocco.
 It is a learner-centered approach because it gives the chance to the learners to learn by themselves, to involve in the process of learning.
 This approach helps the learner to develop not only linguistic competence but also communicative skills as to what to say, how to say, when to say and where in order to satisfy his daily needs as a larger aim.
 In this approach fluency and accuracy are equally important.

 The teacher here is a co-participant not that of an authoritarian master.
 The teacher should provide all the recourses necessary for communication to be effective in every context.